-Since 2006 UK Power Networks, working in association with Natural England and AONBs across the region, will have removed over 115km of visually intrusive overhead power lines from protected landscapes in the South East of England.
+Since 2006, UK Power Networks, working in association with Natural England and National Landscape’s across the region, will have removed over 115km of visually intrusive overhead power lines from protected landscapes in the South East of England though undergrounding.
 In the Kent Downs over 25km of overhead cabling has been removed.

 How are schemes selected?

-Successful projects are identified and determined by a regional steering group comprising of representatives of the AONB and national park management units, and chaired by Natural England.
+Successful projects are identified and determined by a regional steering group comprising of representatives of the National Landscape and National Park management units, and chaired by Natural England.
 UK Power Networks offers technical support and guidance to the group and carries out the work but doesn’t vote on the selection of individual projects.
 The cost of any scheme is met from the special allowance granted by the electricity regulator Ofgem.
 For the period April 2015 – March 2023 £10m is available for schemes in the South East and £10m for schemes in the East of England.

 Who is consulted?

 Prior to any scheme being approved by the steering group consent is sought from all landowners and their tenants likely to be affected by any proposal.
 Parish and Town Councils, the local planning authority and other statutory bodies are also consulted as part of the feasibility process.